MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ```

 !!! note
-    Single surface only probes at a single location.
-This means it is not possible to estimate the angle of a surface, for example to check if a work-piece is rotated and not aligned with the X or Y axis.
-It should only be used against surfaces that are known-flat, or surfaces that are *going to be made flat* (in respect to the mounting of the work-piece against the table).
+    Single Surface only probes at a single location.
+This means it is not possible to estimate the angle of a surface, for example, to check if a workpiece is rotated and not aligned with the X or Y-Axis.
+It should only be used against known flat surfaces or surfaces that are *going to be made flat* (with respect to the mounting of the workpiece against the table).

 ## Tool Changes

-As with probing, you will have already experienced a guided tool-change using MillenniumOS when running through the Configuration Wizard.
+As with probing, you will have already experienced a guided tool change using MillenniumOS when running through the Configuration Wizard.
 The post-processors supplied with MillenniumOS use the `M4000` command to pass details about the tools required to run a job.

 This means that your CAD/CAM program becomes the single source of truth for your tool list, and it can vary based on the job being run.

 !!! warning
     The Datum tool and optional Touch Probe you would have chosen during the Configuration Wizard are created and managed by MillenniumOS on each boot.
 This is important because we need to track the radius and deflection of the Touch Probe or Datum tool for accurate probing results.

-    These probe tools exist as a single entry in the tool table, depending on if the Touch Probe feature is enabled or not.
+    These probe tools exist as a single entry in the tool table, depending on whether the Touch Probe feature is enabled.
 Please do *not* delete this probe tool, or overwrite its index with another tool.

     Probe tools should always exist in the last index of the RRF tool table which is usually ID 49.

-At the start of every gcode file, the used tools will be outputted.
+At the start of every gcode file, the tools used will be outputted.

 When RRF sees a tool change request (`T<N>`, where `<N>` is the tool number), it will trigger the inbuilt RRF tool-change process which calls our custom implementations of `tfree.g`, `tpre.g` and `tpost.g`.